 After 17 years of postgraduate training, 4 continents, 11 countries Dr Knight brings the world to Sydney along with his other passion – his wife and 2 daughters.

-Dr Knight performs a wide range of surgical procedures at Pure Aesthetics, including breast augmentation, breast reduction, face and neck lifts, brow lift surgery, rhinoplasty, liposuction, labiaplasty, and much more.
+Dr Knight performs a wide range of surgical procedures at Pure Aesthetics, including Breast Enlargement, breast reduction, face and neck lifts, brow lift surgery, rhinoplasty, liposuction, labiaplasty, and much more.
 He has undergone extensive training in plastic and reconstructive surgery, allowing him to provide patients with highly advanced care.

 “I have always believed that if you love what you do for a living, you need not work a day in your life.
 I am fortunate enough to have found my passion early on in life by identifying that surgery was my calling.
 Despite initially focusing on cardiothoracic and transplant surgery, I soon came to realise that only plastic and reconstructive surgery embodied the principles of function, aesthetic form and holistic care using techniques and artistic license rather than prescribed set operations.“

 –Dr. Rob Knight